 Security is a critical aspect of document management and one of the top priorities of AODocs.
-This article describes the architecture and processes that AODocs has implemented to ensure the protection of its customers’ data.
+This article describes the architecture and processes that AODocs has implemented to ensure the protection of our customers’ data.

-AODocs runs entirely on Google Cloud Platform and in particular on Google App Engine, one of the most secure platform-as-a-service on the market.
+AODocs runs entirely on Google Cloud Platform and in particular on Google App Engine, one of the most secure platforms-as-a-service on the market.
 Google App Engine features a number of certifications such as SOC2, SOC3, ISO 27001, ISO 27017, ISO 27018, FedRamp ATO and PCI DSS, which reflect the high level of security of this platform.

-Learn more here: Google Cloud Platform compliance
+Learn more: Google Cloud Platform compliance

 Customer data stored in AODocs benefits from Google App Engine’s security features, such as at rest encryption, the security of Google’s network and the physical security of its datacenter facilities.
 Data storage in Google App Engine is highly redundant, with automatic replication across multiple datacenters.

-Learn more here: Google Cloud datastore
+Learn more: Google Cloud datastore

 AODocs also implements a “cloud only” policy for its internal IT: all internal applications run on the highly redundant public cloud to make sure our employees can work from anywhere.
-The loss of any one of our physical offices cannot impact the continuity of our business operations.
+The loss of any one of our physical offices can't impact the continuity of our business operations.

 All data transferred to and from AODocs is encrypted by industry standard protocols such as SSL/TLS.
 AODocs front-ends are managed by Google App Engine, which provides highly secured web servers that are regularly updated against any known vulnerabilities.